uwcse440/web-cse440-wi20/readme/install_windows.md

 ### Creating a Virtual Environment and Installing Dependencies

 Create the virtual environment.
-From the working directory of our project (e.g., `c:\devel\invoke-base`):
+From the working directory of our project (e.g., `c:\devel\web-cse440-wi20`):

 ~~~
 c:\Python36/python.exe -m venv env36
 ~~~

-This will create a directory for the virtual environment (e.g., `c:\devel\invoke-base/env36/`).
+This will create a directory for the virtual environment (e.g., `c:\devel\web-cse440-wi20/env36/`).

 Next activate that virtual environment and install our Python dependencies: